 Classification of keywords – Money, Brand, Compound, Other

 The following classification is based on the classification of link research tools.
 This division has prevailed in the SEO industry.

 1. Money keywords

-The term “money” implies an intention to buy but is not limited to this.
-For a commercial website, the following keywords are examples of money keywords: ” buy shoes “, ” lease BWM “, ” offers online marketing “.
-For non-commercial sites, the keyword is the money keyword that describes the content and (informational) intent of the site.
-Examples would be: ” Venice 12th century Republic “, ” Raspberry Pi programming “, ” Franconian hiking trails “.
-This type of non-commercial money keywords is also called as research keywords.
+The term “money” implies an intention to buy, but is not limited to this.
+For a commercial website, the following keywords are examples of money keywords: ” buy shoes “, ” lease BWM “, and “offers online marketing “.
+For non-commercial sites, the keyword is a money keyword that describes the content and (informational) intent of the site.
+Examples would be: ” Venice 12th century Republic “, ” Raspberry Pi programming “, and ” Franconian hiking trails “.
+This type of non-commercial money keyword is also called research keywords.

-Money Keywords are mostly equivalent of “DO” and “KNOW” search intents in Google’s terminology.
+Money Keywords are mostly equivalent to “DO” and “KNOW” search intents in Google’s terminology.